wangziblake/MoDern/README.md

 Account-3: CSG-003 Password-3: Modern-Cloud__003

-Details on the instructions of MoDern-Cloud are described in its Manual, you can download here or on our cloud platform.
+Details on the instructions of MoDern-Cloud are described in its Manual, you can download "Manual_MoDern-Cloud.pdf" here or on our cloud platform.

-We also have provided some demo data and scripts on the cloud for the quick try, you can download here or on our cloud platform.
+We also have provided some demo data and scripts on the cloud for the quick try, you can download "Demo_data_scripts_MoDern-Cloud.zip" here or on our cloud platform.

 Hope you enjoy the reliable, efficient, and high-performance experience.
 If you find any questions in using MoDern-Cloud, please email me at wangzi1023@stu.xmu.edu.cn.